BryantLai/Note/README.md

 # Note
-Please share with me if there are any repos you're interested in viewing, list in readme of this repo
+Please share with me if there are any repos you're interested in viewing, list as follows:

 - ProjCapstone
 - AmesHousingData